FusionAuth/fusionauth-site/site/_posts/2020-10-29-jwt-authorization-microservices-gateway.md

 ```

 All we've done is give the `expressSession` a unique name, this one representating FusionAuth ("fa"), the gateway ("gw"), and session id ("sid").
 Do the same in each of the services and the `access_token` won't be compromised.

+## Go further

+While this tutorial explains how to integrate JWT based authorization into your microservices environment, there are additional steps you could take to make the application better.

+* Extract all secrets to environment variables or a secrets manager.
+* Instead of using the shared HMAC secret, use a public private key with the RSA algorithm to ensure you don't need to share any secrets.
+In this case, you'll want to have FusionAuth generate all the JWTs, so set up an anonymous user to allow access for the public APIs.
+* Benchmark the difference for multiple invocations with JWT auth and the API key used previously to understand the performance implications.

 ## Wrapping Up